MechanicalRock/mechanicalrock.github.io/_posts/2020-10-30-snowflake-dataOps.md

 # Step 2: Setup Snowflake Credentials

-To allow your pipeline to get access to Snowflake you will need to first create a RSA public and private key.
-Type below two commands in your command line
+To allow your pipeline to get access to Snowflake, you will need to first create a RSA public and private key.
+You can create the keys using openssl by running below commands in your command line
 ```
 openssl genrsa 2048 | openssl pkcs8 -topk8 -inform PEM -out keys/rsa_key.p8 -nocrypt
 openssl rsa -in keys/rsa_key.p8 -pubout -out keys/rsa_key.pub
 ```
-Once you created the keys, you then need to create a Snowflake user and assign the RSA piblic key to it.
+Once keys are created, you then need to create a Snowflake user and assign the RSA public key to it. <i>Run below commands on Snowflake worksheet or execute them using snowsql</i>

 Note: Remove/exclude the header and footer of the public key
 ```